-It's important to remember Cyber Essentials gives you a "point in time snapshot" assessment of your organisation which means you'd need ongoing security solutions such as SOC and SIEM on top of your Cyber Essentials certification to be able to have the peace of mind to understand your cyber security on a daily basis.
-(I'll explain this further later!)
+It’s important to remember Cyber Essentials gives you a “point in time snapshot” assessment of your organisation and the certification is annual, which means you’d need ongoing security solutions such as SOC & SIEM on top of your Cyber Essentials certification to be able to have complete peace of mind to understand your cybersecurity on a daily basis.

 How many certifications are there for Cyber Essentials?

-There are only two certifications for Cyber Essentials - Cyber Essentials and Cyber Essentials Plus.
-They are both achieved in different ways and both respectively have their benefits for your organisation.
+There are two certifications for Cyber Essentials - Cyber Essentials and Cyber Essentials Plus.
+They are both achieved in different ways and both respectively have their own benefits for your organisation.

 Achieving Cyber Essentials